26 Types of Bats Found In Texas! (ID GUIDE)

 • Eptesicus fuscus

-Types of Bats that live in Texas
+Types of bats in Texas

 • Brown fur with black ears, wings, and feet.
 Wings are hairless.